Recent Contributions to Theories of Discrimination: Discriminatory Social Norms

 It is worth noting once more that, in this context, discriminatory equilibria are \emph{not} supported by differences (or perceived differences) in the underlying ability of members of different color-groups.
 In fact, from a payoff perspective, all workers are identical, both ex-ante and ex-post.
-Instead, agents act discriminatorily because it is \emph{the social norm} to discriminate; and the social norm is upheld by agents' fears of being punished for not conforming.
+Instead, agents act discriminatorily because it is \emph{the social norm} to discriminate; and the social norm is upheld by agents' fears of being punished for not conforming. \cite{peskiszentes2013} argue that this discriminatory mechanism is more than a theoretical possibility in the following quote: ``Are there social institutions with similar features?
+The Indian caste system, for example, prescribes several rules which prohibit certain kinds of relationships between members of different castes (see \cite{pruthi2004}).
+These rules are often enforced using the idea of \emph{pollution}.
+Some castes are considered inherently polluted.
+A person who accepts a favour or food from a polluted person becomes polluted himself.
+That is, pollution is treated as something contagious which can only be cured by performing costly rituals.''

-Eeckhout (2006) also proposes a model in which discrimination and segregation are social norms that arise, despite agents being homogeneous in their payoff-relevant characteristics.
+\cite{eeckhout2006} also proposes a model in which discrimination and segregation are social norms that arise, despite agents being homogeneous in their payoff-relevant characteristics.
 He studies a dynamic market where agents bilaterally and randomly match and have the opportunity to form ``marriages,'' which are potentially long term partnerships.
 Upon meeting, two agents play a partnership game modeled as a potentially repeated Prisoner’s Dilemma.
 After any transaction, each partner can choose either to remain matched or to terminate the partnership and randomly match with a new agent.